tylernguyen/x1c6-hackintosh/docs/Patches.md

 - Compiled ACPI patches are `.aml` Once compiled, these belong to `EFI/OC/ACPI`.
 - OpenCore Patches are patches for `config.plist` in their respective level.

+!!! note
-## Some patches here may be unused.
-Refer to the current OpenCore-EFI folder to see which one I am currently using.
-While other patches may be needed case-by-case, such as the WiFi/Bluetooth patches.
+    Refer to the current `EFI-OpenCore` to see which patches are being used.

 ## Important Note: